top of page

 Campers on our Lakeside dock

-We are a full service retreat facility.
-You bring the people and the programming and we provide the rest (food, lodging, meeting space, recreation equipment, etc).
+We are a full-service retreat facility.
+You bring the people and the programming and Quaker Hill provides the rest (food, lodging, meeting space, recreation equipment, etc).

 Pricing is dependent on group size, length of stay, meals or no meals, lodging accommodations, etc. Please call our office at (208) 634 - 2083 or email us at camp@quakerhillcamp.com for availability and pricing.